osg-htc/technology/docs/policy/software-support.md

     | Resolved               | Support is complete or the user is unresponsive.
 [See above](#triage-duty). |
     | Closed                 | **DO NOT SET MANUALLY**.
 Terminal ticket state that is set by Freshdesk.    |

-If actionable Technology Team tasks arise from a Freshdesk ticket, [JIRA](#jira) ticket(s) should be created to track that work.
+If actionable Technology Team tasks arise from a Freshdesk ticket, [Jira](#jira) ticket(s) should be created to track that work.
-Resultant JIRA tickets should include a link to the original Freshdesk ticket, a description of the problem or feature request, and a proposed solution or implementation.
+Resultant Jira tickets should include a link to the original Freshdesk ticket, a description of the problem or feature request, and a proposed solution or implementation.

-After the relevant JIRA tickets have been created, ask the user if they would be ok with tracking the issue via JIRA.
+After the relevant Jira tickets have been created, ask the user if they would be ok with tracking the issue via Jira.
 If they say yes, close the Freshdesk ticket.

-### JIRA ###
+### Jira ###

-JIRA is for tracking our work and it's meant for internal usage, not for user support.
+Jira is for tracking our work and it's meant for internal usage, not for user support.
-In general, users should not ask for support via JIRA.
+In general, users should not ask for support via Jira.
-A single user support ticket might result in zero, one, or multiple JIRA tickets.
+A single user support ticket might result in zero, one, or multiple Jira tickets.